-A concept that sounds easy enough, but after reading the book by Gretchen Rubin, it may be a little more in depth than I originally thought.
+Happiness?
+A concept that sounds easy enough, but after reading the book by Gretchen Rubin, I realized that it may be a little more in depth than I originally thought.
 Okay maybe a lot more in depth.
+Who knew that just one emotion can have such depth.
 Let’s dive right in shall we?

 After the move last year I went through a depression that I haven’t felt in years.
 I mean it took everything I had to get out of bed in the morning and within an hour I would wound up back in bed.
 Trying to convince myself to go the mall took over an hour.
 I just couldn’t shake it.